tasxatzial/markov-matrix/README.md

 * To create doubly stochastic matrices.
 * To check whether a matrix is doubly stochastic.

+This is a very simple program which always allocates a two-dimensional 10x10 array.
+Therefore matrices up to 10x10 can be generated and checked if they are valid.

 ## Compile

 Use the provided Makefile: